 The fourth beta for Postgres 15 was released on June 30, 2022 by the PostgreSQL Global Development Group.
 The beta signifies that no new features will be added to Postgres 15.
 This beta, future betas and release candidates will be made available by the PostgreSQL Global Development Group for testing before a production release later in the year, likely in October.

 As always, EDB thanks everyone who has contributed to this great new release in any way!
-EDB is committed to helping the Community improve Postgres with each release and has made significant contributions to 15 in the following areas:
+EDB is committed to helping the Community improve Postgres with each release, as it has done for the last 16 versions.
+For Postgres 15, EDB has made significant contributions in the following areas:

 Developer productivity—MERGE SQL command

 MERGE is a popular SQL standard command that can handle multiple INSERT, UPDATE and DELETEs in a single statement.
 Avoiding multiple PL/SQL statements simplifies SQL scripts for database developers and DBAs, as well as improving performance.